m-ved/CTA_project_ChiEAC/README.md

 - `docs/data_dictionary.md` - Complete data dictionary
 - `docs/insights.md` - Key findings and insights

+## Troubleshooting

+### Issue: Twitter API not working
+- Make sure you've set up your Twitter API credentials (see Twitter API Setup section)
+- Verify your `.env` file exists and contains the correct credentials
+- Check that your Twitter Developer account is approved

+### Issue: No data collected
+- Check your internet connection
+- Verify API endpoints are accessible
+- Check the logs for error messages
+- For Twitter data, ensure API credentials are correctly configured

+### Issue: Import errors
+- Make sure you're in the project root directory
+- Verify virtual environment is activated
+- Check that all packages are installed: `pip list`
+- Ensure you've installed tweepy: `pip install tweepy python-dotenv`

+### Issue: Dashboard won't start
+- Check if port 8050 is already in use
+- Try changing the port in `dashboard.py`: `run_dashboard(port=8051)`

 ## Limitations

 1. **Data Quality**: Social media data may not represent all demographics